First-time daily positivity rates surge to 6.17% in state, 5.50% in Palm Beach County

 Tuesday's case increase was the most since 4,044 on Saturday, which was the highest since July.
 Infections dropped to 2,539 Sunday and then to 1,707 Monday.

-Monday's increase was more than 1,533 on week ago.
+Monday's increase was more than 1,533 seven days earlier.
 On Monday, Sept.
 29, the 738 cases were fewest since June 2 when there were 617 additional infections.
 Then, they then increased to 3,266 on Tuesday, Sept.
 30.

 Infections rose 2,725 last Tuesday.